ENS-t-SNE: Embedding Neighborhoods Simultaneously t-SNE: Related Work

+\textbf{Dimension Reduction.} A wide variety of dimension reduction techniques abound: Principal Component Analysis (PCA)~\cite{jolliffe1986principal}, Multi-Dimensional Scaling (MDS)~\cite{shepard1962analysis}, Laplacian Eigenmaps~\cite{belkin2001advances}, t-Distributed Stochastic Neighbor Embedding (t-SNE)~\cite{maaten2008visualizing}, Uniform Manifold Approximation and Projection (UMAP)~\cite{mcionnes2018umap}.
+These techniques attempt to capture the variance in the data (PCA), the global distances in the data (MDS), the local distances in the data (t-SNE), manifolds in the data (Laplacian Eigenmaps, UMAP).
+For a survey of other single projection dimension reduction methods, see~\cite{DBLP:journals/tvcg/EspadotoMKHT21}.
+Note that none of these allows the viewer the opportunity to compare and contrast different aspects (subspaces).

-The mathematical formulation of the problem is the following: Given an $N \times N$ distance matrix $D$, one can construct the $N \times N$ distance matrix from a given dataset by just considering the Euclidean distances between them, and a perplexity parameter, t-SNE seeks to minimize the following cost function:
+\textbf{T-Distributed Stochastic Neighbor Embedding (t-SNE)} ~\cite{maaten2008visualizing, wattenberg2016use}. creates a low dimensional embedding from a high dimensional dataset, based on the short distances between points in the data.
+Unlike stress based methods such as MDS, t-SNE converts these distances into a probability distribution which tells us the likelihood that two data are `neighbors' and should appear near each other.
+The mathematical formulation of the problem is the following: Given an $N \times N$ distance matrix $\mD$, and a perplexity parameter, $\sigma$, t-SNE seeks to minimize the following cost function: